tim-koprivnik/monster-slayer-game/README.md

 # Monster slayer game

-This is simple monster slayer game, created in [Vue.js](https://vuejs.org/).
+This is a simple monster slayer game, created in [Vue.js](https://vuejs.org/).